decidim/decidim/docs/getting_started.md

 ## Creating an Authorization handler

+Authorization handlers are used to validate users following some criteria.
 The most common use case is validating a user against a census, so that you can differentiate users living in your city from users living outside.

 The generator will have created an `ExampleAuthorizationHandler` so you can learn how to implement your own.
 You'll usually want to define some fields that you will use to authenticate against a census (for example, an ID and a Postal Code).
 In this class you'll need to write the logic to validate the user against the census.
 See the documentation for [the parent class](https://github.com/AjuntamentdeBarcelona/decidim/blob/master/decidim-core/app/services/decidim/authorization_handler.rb) and a [live example in Decidim Barcelona](https://github.com/AjuntamentdeBarcelona/decidim-barcelona/blob/master/app/services/census_authorization_handler.rb).